Clustering | Different Methods, and Applications (Updated 2024)

 Difference Between K Means and Hierarchical Clustering

-• Hierarchical clustering can’t handle big data well, but K Means can.
+• Hierarchical clustering methods can’t handle big data well, but K Means can.
 This is because the time complexity of K Means is linear, i.e., O(n), while that of hierarchical is quadratic, i.e., O(n2).

 • Since we start with a random choice of clusters, the results produced by running the algorithm multiple times might differ in K Means clustering.
 While in Hierarchical clustering, the results are reproducible.